alexklibisz/elastiknn/docs/pages/api.md

 ### elastiknn_sparse_bool_vector Datatype

 This type is optimized for vectors where each index is either `true` or `false` and the majority of indices are `false`.
 For example, you might represent a bag-of-words encoding of a document, where each index corresponds to a word in a vocabulary and any single document contains a very small fraction of all words.
-Internally, Elastiknn saves space by only storing a list of the true indices.
+Internally, Elastiknn saves space by only storing the true indices.

 ```json
 PUT /my-index/_mapping